Heatblur-Simulations/f-4e-manual/src/systems/identification_systems.md

 coded response signals to the source of the challenge, with a proper reply indicating the target is friendly.

 The system features four modes.
-Mode 1, Mode 2, and Mode 3/A—are provided for security identification, personal identification, and traffic identification, respectively.
+Mode 1, Mode 2, and Mode 3 are provided for security identification, personal identification, and traffic identification, respectively.

-Mode 4 is controlled through the interrogator panel by the WSO.
-Codes for Modes 1 and 3/A can be set in the cockpit, while the code for Mode 2 must be set on the ground, ranging from 0000 to 7777.
+Codes for Modes 1 and 3 can be set in the cockpit, while the code for Mode 2 must be set on the ground, ranging from 0000 to 7777.
+Mode 1 is limited to two digits 00 to 77.

+The codes for Mode 4 are automatically inserted by Ground Crew before flight, the Crew Chief can be asked to insert them on demand as well.

 > 💡 Due to engine limitations, the settings on the panel have no effect for
 > DCS.
 However, they are exposed to external tools, such as SRS.

 ### Self Test operation

-To self test Modes 2 and 3/A, place the master switch (<num>1</num>) to NORM and hold the switch for the desired test mode to the upper position.
+To self test Modes 2 and 3, place the master switch (<num>1</num>) to NORM and hold the switch for the desired test mode to the upper position.
 If the test light on the IFF control panel illuminates, this indicates the mode is operating properly.